Refunds & Cost Adjustments

-Students who change their course load or withdraw from the College:
+Students who change their course load (are part time or dropping below 12 Credits) take a leave or withdraw from the College:

-- Before the first day of the semester will have their costs adjusted with the exception of non-refundable deposits.
+- Before the semester begins will have tuition and mandatory fee costs adjusted with the exception of non-refundable deposits.

-- After the first day of the semester will have their costs adjusted, with the exception of mandatory fees, based on the College’s Policy (below).
-There is no adjustment of Mandatory Fees after the semester begins.
+- Once the semester begins will have their costs adjusted, with the exception of mandatory fees, based on the College’s Policy (below).
+There is no adjustment of Mandatory Fees after the semester begins.*

 - Course load definition: 12–20 credits is full–time; 11 credits or less is part–time.

 - Cost adjustments may or may not result in a refund.

 - Financial aid recipients, including Federal Direct Student and/or Parent PLUS loans, are subject to federally mandated guidelines that must be applied before any money is returned.